 When you follow up, try a different way to reach the person.
 If you used email first, follow up with a handwritten note or a message on social media.

 If you find out the name of the influencers’ gatekeepers, reach out to them directly.
 Build a relationship with them as well, and you will have a great chance of success.

 My rule of thumb is to follow up three times.
 If you don’t hear from them, it might be time to move on.

-As you can see, with a well-written manuscript, proper planning, and a great dose of authenticity, it’s possible for you to get endorsements from top influencers in your field.
+As you can see, if you write a great book, plan properly, and exercise a dose of authenticity, it’s possible for you to get endorsements from top influencers in your field.

 The most important step is to take action.

 It’s easy to be sidelined by fear of rejection, but if you think about it, the worst thing that can happen is that they’ll say no. If you’re confident in the quality of your book, you have nothing to fear.

 Take the first step today to gain powerful social proof and make your book a success!